 I cut my flowers just barely over one inch each.
 Do you want to know how many flowers I ended up cutting?
 Ok, don’t run!
 It was about 350!
 I layered two flowers on top of each other, gluing each flower with one tiny dot in the center.
 Then I bent them up a bit and started gluing.
 I tried regular glue that dries clear and also tried a glue gun.
 I really didn’t find one any easier than the other.
 Just use what you have.
 Half of my layered flowers were blush and half were white.

+Before you go, be sure to check out my super Easy Paper Flower Wreath With Cricut.
 I hope you enjoyed this DIY.
 I’d love for you to follow me on Pinterest before you go.
 Saving any images is also appreciated.
 Thank you, friend!